Sayomimi/BREWERIES/README.md

 ## Project Title : Breweries Sales Analysis and Perfomance Dashboard

 ### Objective :
 The goal of this project is to design a comprehensive data analysis system for breweries database that tracks sales performance, profitability and regional distribution of products.
-This analysisn will help the company optimize its sales strategies and identify areas of growth.
+This analysis will help the company optimize its sales strategies and identify areas of growth.

 ### Scope :
 1 Sales perfomance analysis